 Communication is at the heart of what it is to be human.
-In a rapidly changing world, pupils’ ability to communicate effectively, both orally and in writing, and understand and respond to what they read, hear, and experience is more important than ever.
+In a rapidly changing world, pupils’ ability to communicate effectively, both orally and in writing, understand and respond to what they read, hear, and experience is more important than ever.

 The English department is committed to developing these skills.
 Our aim is to develop pupils’ creativity and give them the skills to communicate with accuracy, passion and an inquisitive mind.